 Also, people with conditions that deplete or severely hamper the absorption of nutrients may also need supplementation.

-Same thing with bodybuilders, weightlifters and serious athletes – they deplete much more nutrients than normal during their high-intensity exercise session – especially if working out multiple days in a row – which is why supplementation is often needed
+The same thing with bodybuilders, weightlifters, and serious athletes – they deplete much more nutrients than normal during their high-intensity exercise session.
+Especially if working out multiple days in a row – which is why supplementation is often needed

 And if you’re thinking “Do multivitamins Work?” – Several different studies have proved the effectiveness of multivitamin supplements for prevention of chronic diseases and the maintenance of health and general well-being in individuals with inadequate or suboptimal nutritional status